Ventilator (2016 film): Production

 Ventilator was directed by Rajesh Mapuskar and produced by Priyanka Chopra under her production company Purple Pebble Pictures.
 Chopra's mother Madhu Chopra also served as producer on the film and looked after its production.
 It was distributed by Zee Studios.

 Mapuskar had the idea for the film when a family member was hospitalised and put on a medical ventilator.
 According to the director, the word "ventilator" became a part of his daily life and he began to follow the stories of the people undergoing medical treatment.
 In an interview with Scroll.in, Mapuskar recalled how relatives of people who were under medical treatment made efforts "to treat life with humour in the face of death.
-That’s how the story was born in my mind, and I began to write it".
-After completing the script, he approached several filmmakers, who thought it was "a great script" but were sceptical of producing it.
+That is how the story was born in my mind, and I began to write it".
+After completing the script, he approached several filmmakers, who thought it was "a great script" but were skeptical of producing it.
 He revealed that these people tried to discourage him from making it in Marathi, since his debut film Ferrari Ki Sawaari (2013) was in Hindi.
 They thought going from Hindi to Marathi would be a downgrade.
 However, he was confident the film would be a Marathi production.
 He said "It makes economic sense to make the film in Marathi, where better scripts are accepted and projects are wrapped up in record time".

 At the same time, Priyanka Chopra set up Purple Pebble Pictures and was looking for content-driven, regional cinema scripts.
 After reading the script, Chopra was impressed and immediately agreed to produce the film under her production company.
 She said, "It's one single moment that defines the best of the film.
 It is funny, ironical and a deeply moving tale that will leave you laughing and crying.
 I am very lucky to have such a talented collection of actors coming together for my debut Marathi production."
 Rajesh Mapuskar believed that having Chopra as producer helped to create a larger market for the film.
 When the director approached Ashutosh Gowariker with the script, he assumed Mapuskar wanted him to produce the film.
 However, despite liking the script, he declined after learning that he wanted Gowariker to act.
 Gowariker, who had last acted in a film 18 years earlier, was shocked at the idea of returning to acting.
 He was also busy with his own directorial venture.
 After six months, Rajesh Mapuskar approached him again; Gowariker insisted on an audition so he could be rejected.
 He finally agreed after getting a phone call from Chopra, who insisted he do the film.